bbasil2012/SSLAC16/README.md

 1. ESP8266 board
 ￼￼2.
 PWM PCA9685 board
-3. The real-time clock DS1307 board or RTC PCF8563 board (optional) ￼￼4.
+3. The real-time PCF8563 board (optional)
+￼￼4.
 DS18x20 (optional)

 What's the result:
 1. 16 channels of 12-bit control (4096 steps) with a frequency of 50 - 1500Hz (can be
 customized)